National Junior Show Rules

 - At shows where open and junior owned animals are shown together, after the class is lined up, the juniors will be asked to take a step forward to be recognized.

 - 1st, 2nd, and 3rd place ribbons provided.

-- Junior Show Production awards are based on the highest 305d 2x ECM record and are provided to junior-owned animals in the Junior-Three-, Senior-Three-, Four-, Five-Year-Old, Aged, Component Merit Cow and Dry Cow classes.
+- Junior Show Production awards are based on the highest 305d 2x ECM record and are provided to junior-owned animals in the Senior-Two-, Junior-Three-, Senior-Three-, Four-, Five-Year-Old, Aged, and Component Merit Cow classes.
 The award goes to the cow with the highest 305d ECM record irregardless of placing.

 - A Junior and Reserve Junior Champion, Senior and Reserve Senior Champion, and Grand and Reserve Grand Champion will be selected at all National Junior Shows.
 The procedure for selection, whether or not to ask the second-place animals to return to the ring, will be left to Show Management.

 - If the show is split between two days, Junior Champion of the Junior Show may be selected on the day that the heifer classes are shown.